react-native-async-storage/async-storage/docs/advanced/IncreaseDbSize.md

 new AsyncStorage(100L * 1024L * 1024L)
 ```

-where the 100 defines the number in MB, the new database limit will be.
-In this example the new database size is 100 MB.
+Where the 100 defines the new size in MB.
+In this example, new limit is 100 MB.